 Pro Tip: Search Eventbrite by location and the type of workout you’re looking for, whether it’s rooftop yoga or other outdoor workout classes.

 Pop-up Spin Studios

 If you’re a spin-aficionado, then you’re likely familiar with outdoor pop-up classes.
 Check your favorite studio in the city you’re visiting for upcoming events.
-Destination SOUL, a Soul Cycle program, might feature a pop-up studio in a vacation spot: this summer classes launched on Martha’s Vineyard.
+Destination SOUL, a Soul Cycle program, might feature a pop-up studio in a vacation spot: it previously was on Martha’s Vineyard.
 The well-known spin chain is set to host more locations in the series moving forward, so stay tuned.